publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch68/schA/ptI/m__us_usc_t26_s6655.md

                 (i) __Annualization__

-                    The taxable income, alternative minimum taxable income, and modified alternative minimum taxable income shall be placed on an annualized basis under regulations prescribed by the Secretary.
+                    The taxable income and alternative minimum taxable income shall be placed on an annualized basis under regulations prescribed by the Secretary.

                 (ii) __Applicable percentage__